LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 7.X
+*Released*: X April 2026
+- GitHub Issue 848: Add the ability to reset TOTP settings in the apps

 ### version 7.29.4
 *Released*: 9 April 2026
 - GitHub Issue 954: Add error for duplicate values for parent inputs